-A few minutes later, Demi entered the kitchen, still whistling, her long, brown hair covering her shoulders.
-She stopped to pull a face at the granary toast Heledd was eating and went to the fridge for her cola.
+Moments later, Demi whistled into the kitchen, her long brown hair covering her shoulders.
+She pulled a face at the granary toast Heledd was eating and went to the fridge.

 With the three of them together, Vicky made a decision.
 ‘I thought we’d go up to the tower today.
 In broad daylight.
 Sober.
 See if we can work out what really happened last night.’

 ‘I already know.’
-Demi was still busy pouring cola into a glass, her back turned to the others.
+Demi was still rooting through the fridge, her back turned to the others.